khulnasoft-lab/design.khulnasoft.com/contents/data-visualization/grouped-and-stacked-column-chart.md

 docs: in-progress
 ---

-Grouped and stacked column charts
+Grouped and stacked column charts display two categories of data (one nested within another) moving across a time series.

 ## Usage

-Grouped and stacked column charts typically represent two [categories](https://design.gitlab.com/data-visualization/color#categorical-data) (one nested within another) moving across a time series:
+There are three categories of data displayed on grouped and stacked column charts:
 - **Groups**: The first category is represented by a group of columns.
 - **Stacks**: The second nested category is represented as a stacked column.
 - **Series**: The time series is represented across the X-axis.